FortiShield/fortishield-qa/provisioning/roles/wazuh/ansible-wazuh-manager/README.md

-Ansible Playbook - Wazuh manager
+Ansible Playbook - Fortishield manager
 ================================

-This role will install the Wazuh manager on a host.
+This role will install the Fortishield manager on a host.

 Requirements
 ------------